A lovely rhubarb crumble cake, filled with fresh (or frozen) rhubarb and has a delicious and unique crumble topping.

 - 2 1/4 cups all-purpose flour

-- 1 Tbsp light brown sugar or white sugar
+- 1 Tablespoon light brown or white sugar, or white sugar

-- Preheat oven to 325F.
+- Preheat oven to 325F. (regular bake/not fan assisted).
 Grease and 8-inch springform pan and line the bottom with a round of parchment paper.

 - In a large bowl with an electric mixer, or in a the bowl of a stand mixer, fitted with the paddle attachment, beat the butter, brown sugar and vanilla until light and fluffy, about 2-3 minutes.
 Add the eggs, one at a time, beating well after each addition and scraping down the sides of the bowl several times, as needed.
 Add the flour and mix, just until combined.